microsoft/playwright/docs/src/running-tests-js.md

 <img width="963" alt="HTML Report > Test Reports view" src="https://user-images.githubusercontent.com/13063165/189140120-71a6bc41-f921-40be-a7a4-61d44da33b20.png" />

-You can click on each test and explore the tests errors as well as each step of the test.
+You can click on each test and explore the test's errors as well as each step of the test.

 <img width="955" alt="HTML Reporter > Test Reports detailed view" src="https://user-images.githubusercontent.com/13063165/189140263-0e3ac2d9-4e75-40c8-b29c-58323c8be433.png" />